Rapatona F.C.: Withdrawal from NSL

 In July 2009, it was reported that the side had changed their name to Moresby Casino Hotel Tigers FC and had confirmed their participation in the upcoming 2010–11 season.
 However, a week later it was reported that the side were yet to submit the required forms to confirm their participation.
-Indeed, in early August, it was confirmed that owner Jimmy Kim had withdrawn the side from the upcoming season, citing his need to focus on the construction of the Port Moresby Casino Hotel and his disappointment that the side failed to reach the previous season's Grand Final.
+Indeed, in early August it was confirmed that owner Jimmy Kim had withdrawn the side from the upcoming season, citing his need to focus on the construction of the Port Moresby Casino Hotel and disappointment that the side failed to reach the previous season's Grand Final.

 In June 2012, it was reported that the club was now defunct, with several of their former players having since moved to Spartans.
 In May 2013, the side returned to football at the regional level, entering the Port Moresby Premier League for the first time in four years.
 In their first game back in the competition, they fought out a 1–1 draw with fellow former champions MacLaren FC.
 In mid-July, the side were top of the league, but in early August the side lost 4–3 to Defence, despite a hat-trick from Alwin Komolong, and their form began to stutter.
 However, the side qualified for the knockout stages by finishing in the top five, before losing to MacLaren in their only knockout match, placing them 5th overall.

 The side entered the 2014 competition too, going into the final two fixtures leading the league table on goal difference ahead of MacLaren.
 In the final gameweek, the side lost 2–1 to MacLaren, and it is assumed that they finished the season in second place.

 Return to NSL; Defection to National Premier League

 Ahead of the 2015–16 National Soccer League season, it was revealed that the side, under new sponsorship from Posman Kua Aisi Lawyers (PKA), would be taking part in their first NSL for five seasons.
-The side were drawn into the Southern Zone, where they finished second behind Hekari United, thus qualifying for the Championship Playoff, which for the first time consisted of a Group stage with the top two teams from the Northern and Southern Zones.
+The side were drawn into the Southern Zone, where they finished second behind Hekari United, thus qualifying for the Championship Playoff, which for the first time consisted of a Group stage with the top two teams from the Northern and Southern Zone.
 However, the side won just one match during the stage, finishing bottom of the table and 4th overall that season.

-On 30 December 2016, Rapatona, alongside 11 other associations across the country, confirmed they would be splitting from the National Soccer League.
+On 30 December 2016, Rapatona alongside 11 other associations across the country, confirmed they would be splitting from the National Soccer League.
 In February 2017, the new Papua New Guinea National Premier League was launched, with Rapatona's participation being confirmed shortly afterwards.
-However, the side's season was far from successful, with the side finishing bottom of the Southern Conference and failing to be invited back for the following season's competition.
+However, the side's season was far from successful, finishing bottom of the Southern Conference and failing to return for the following season's competition.